 Offshore trusts are not cheap.
 Increasingly invasive “know your customer” (KYC) regulations have made establishing offshore entities more difficult.
 An offshore trustee usually investigates potential U.S. clients more fully than the U.S. client investigates possible offshore trustees.
 The increased scrutiny and KYC “red tape” have caused U.S. attorneys to increase their legal fees to establish an offshore trust plan.

-Offshore trusts are not for everyone.
+Offshore asset protection is not for everyone.
 For most people living in Florida, a domestic asset protection plan will be as effective for much less money.
 But for some people facing difficult creditor problems, the offshore trust is the best option to protect a significant amount of assets.

 Offshore Trusts and Bankruptcy